Women's Protection Board

-The Board for the Protection of Women or Women's Protection Board (Spanish: Patronato de Protección a la Mujer) was a public institution in Francoist Spain, established in 1941 under the Ministry of Justice.
+The Board for the Protection of Women or Women's Protection Board (Patronato de Protección a la Mujer) was a public institution in Francoist Spain, established in 1941 under the Ministry of Justice.
 Infamous for its brutality, human rights violations, and involvement in baby abductions, the Board targeted girls and young women, confining them in reformatories as part of the broader Francoist repression.
-The institution survived Spain’s democratic Transition, only being fully dismantled well into the first government of Felipe González.
+The institution remained active in post-Francoist Spain, and was only fully dismantled well into the first government of Felipe González.

-During Franco’s regime, the Board operated closed internment centers, usually run by Catholic religious orders, which confined girls and young women considered “fallen” or "at risk of falling," even if they had committed no crime.
+During Franco's regime, the Board operated closed internment centers, usually run by Catholic religious orders, which confined girls and young women considered "fallen" or "at risk of falling," even if they had committed no crime.
 At its peak, these centers simultaneously held more than 41,000 girls and young women—around 1.7% of all females aged 15–24 in Spain at the time.
-Admissions could occur from age 16, triggered by police raids against “immoral behavior,” arbitrary accusations by relatives or self-appointed “guardians of morals,” requests from civil and religious authorities, or even by personal request from parents or the young women themselves.
+Admissions could occur from age 16, triggered by police raids against "immoral behavior", arbitrary accusations by relatives or self-appointed "guardians of morals", requests from civil and religious authorities, or even by personal request from parents or the young women themselves.
 In practice, however, girls as young as 11 were forcibly interned.

-The Patronato was structured into a National Board—whose honorary president was Franco’s wife, Carmen Polo—and fifty provincial boards.
+The Patronato was structured into a National Board—whose honorary president was the dictator's wife, Carmen Polo—and fifty provincial boards.

 In 1996, a large number of documents related to the Board and the whereabouts of babies born in its centers went missing.

 History

 In 1902, a Royal Decree of July 11 established the "Royal Board for the Repression of White Slavery" (Spanish: Patronato Real para la Represión de la Trata de Blancas) within the Ministry of Justice, later reformed in 1904 and 1909.
 With the arrival of the Second Republic, it was reorganized in 1931 as the Board for the Protection of Women and was dissolved in 1935, transferring its powers to the Superior Council for the Protection of Minors.
 The Board was re-established after the Francoist victory in the Spanish Civil War on November 6, 1941, and wasn't finally dissolved until 1985, with its responsibilities for women's protection transferred to the autonomous communities.

-Writer Consuelo García del Cid Guerra brought to light the history of abuses, tortures, baby theft, and human rights violations committed by the Board with her book Las desterradas hijas de Eva (2012).
+Writer Consuelo García del Cid Guerra brought to light the history of abuses, tortures, baby theft (the lost children of Francoism), and human rights violations committed by the Board with her book Las desterradas hijas de Eva (2012).
 The author herself experienced these Francoist reformatories.
 In May 2023, she spoke at the Parliament of Catalonia about the Board, requesting a specific investigative commission and public apology from the religious congregations operating the institution's centers.